“I’m hungry” may be the most well-known words to any mom or caregiver on the planet. I used to strongly dislike those words. And I do mean strongly.

 Nothing frustrates me more than heading to the store without a plan in mind and ending up at home with a bunch of random items.
 It’s important to know exactly what you’re getting and how it will be used.
 Turns out this really helps save money, too.

 Key #2: Chopping vegetables takes time, and a real food diet inherently includes more of them.
-You may want to invest in a food processor, like this one.
+You may want to invest in a food processor, like this one by Hamilton Beach.
 You can toss them in the fridge for easy use during the week, cutting meal preparation time down considerably.

 In fact, you can even get your kids involved with these awesome tips.

 Key #3: If you’re going to freeze the vegetables for later use, I’d suggest blanching them first.
 Blanching is a process that includes boiling the vegetable and then immediately cooling it to inactivate the enzymes that can cause color changes and loss of nutrients.
-One study found that blanching was actually able to reduce some antinutrient factors (tannic acid and phytic acid) in select vegetales.
+One study found that blanching was actually able to reduce some anti-nutrient factors (tannic acid and phytic acid) in select vegetables.

-For a complete guide to blanching vegetables (a 1-5 minute process), click here.
+Grab this complete guide to blanching vegetables (a 1-5 minute process).

-If you’re unsure of what vegetables freeze well and the duration that things can remain in the freezer, read more here.
+If you’re unsure of what vegetables freeze well and the duration that things can remain in the freezer, read more in this freezing and thawing 101 post.

 Tip #3: Cultivate 3 Go-To Recipes (Here are Mine)